WanliYoung/Collapse-in-Model-Editing/README.md

 - **Complete Datasets**:
   - You can get the ME-PPL, HardCF, and HardEdit datasets from [here](https://drive.google.com/drive/folders/1awv48dbYW5X2t51ebB8yE_4VPE_j8-qs?usp=drive_link) and put them in `data/`
   - You can download the complete ZsRE and COUNTERFACT datasets from [here](https://rome.baulab.info/data/dsets/) and put them in `data/`

+## 🦋🌪 The Butterfly Effect of Model Editing: Few Edits Can Trigger Large Language Models Collapse

 #### Training-required Method MEND: